dtaht/libv6/clients/bellman-ford/README.md

 routes that matter, tossing that into hardware, and then offloading the rest into software.

-We don't need to solve for all paths, just 3 good paths.
-Or just the paths you are going to hit hit a lot, and then punt to userspace.
+We don't need to solve for all paths, just 3 "good" paths (simultaneously) that meet certain goals - this is a good path for voice, this for bulk, this one is in case the network interface goes down.
+Or solve just the paths you are going to hit hit a lot, and then punt to userspace.

 My own inspiration from graph theory are a set of solutions for "good paths" that fall out of the [snark concept](https://en.wikipedia.org/wiki/Blanu%C5%A1a_snarks).
 I felt so strongly about that that I made a snark the